fixm-ccb/FIXM-Core-4.2.0-testing/docs/other-using-fixm-core-with-an-application-library.md

 ```

-## Creating an Application Library
+## Creating a FIXM Application

 If the organization of Basic Message does not suit the user’s data
 exchange or if the user wants to create message templates to more fully
 lock down and describe their message structures and content, they should
-consider creating their own custom Application Library.
+consider creating their own custom FIXM Application.

-As described in Section 2.2.2 above, Application Libraries enhance FIXM
+As described in Section 2.2.2 above, FIXM Applications enhance FIXM
 Core by adding context specific message data structures and as well as
 stricter validation rules via message templates.
 An Application should
 define its own namespace to distinguish it from FIXM Core as well as
 creating one or more root elements to be used as an entry point into the
 Library.
 If the Application includes message templates, it may have more
-than one root schema: one for using the Application Library alone with
+than one root schema: one for using the Application alone with
 no further restrictions and one (or more) for use with the templates.
-The FF-ICE Message Application Library is a good example of this, with
+The FF-ICE Application is a good example of this, with
 users referencing FficeMessage.xsd for unrestricted use of the Library,
 FficeTemplates.xsd for making use of all thirteen templates used to
 represent the FF-ICE messages, or one of the thirteen template-specific
 schemas files corresponding to each FF-ICE message.

-While the content and organization of an Application Library depends
+While the content and organization of a FIXM Application depends
 entirely on the needs of the data exchange it is intended to support,
-the FF-ICE Message Application and Basic Message Libraries should
+the FF-ICE and Basic Message Applications should
 provide a useful set of examples for how to build a Library with and
 without associated templates.
 To supplement this, Appendix A below
 provides step-by-step instructions on how to create a simple